-It’s possible, but rare, that thinking problems become so severe that someone with MS needs constant care or can't live on their own.
+Rarely, thinking problems become so serious that someone with MS needs constant care or can't live on their own.
 If this becomes an issue, discuss your options with your doctor and family.
 A social worker or psychologist can also help explore options for care.

 Can Medicine Help?

 Scientists are doing studies to see whether the drugs that slow the nerve damage in MS -- called disease-modifying medicines -- can help with thinking problems, too.